mananmadan/Learning-Perspectives/README.md

 # Learning-Perspectives

-Project to analyse the Notes of different students in Class and figure out different Perspectives of Learning of Students and then recommend links to them according to their Perspective.
+Project to analyse the notes of different students in Class and figure out different Perspectives of Learning of Students and then recommend links to them according to their Perspective.
 # Main Idea:
 First Extract Nouns from the notes of students using NLP and then compare them to the index formed using teachers note or book
 # Implementation Progress